brucefan1983/CUDA-Programming/README.md

-### Chapter 7: Using shared memory: matrix transpose
+### Chapter 7: Using global memory: matrix transpose
 | file                                   | what to learn? |
 |:---------------------------------------|:---------------|
 | `copy.cu`                              | get the effective bandwidth for matrix copying |